AGuyNotNamedJon/saulrodgers.net/content/posts/azurenoob-part1.md

 +++
-title = "Azure Noob Part 1 - Getting things started" date = "2025-02-20"
-draft = "true"
+title = "Azure Noob Part 1 - Getting things started" description = "Getting started learning the basics of Azure and it's services with-in." date = "2025-02-20" preview = "" draft = "true" tags = [ "Azure", "Hugo", "Noob", "Blog" ] categories = []
-type = "post"
+type = "posts"
-tags = [ "Azure", "Hugo", "Noob", "Blog" ]
-description = "How I am learning the basics of Azure and it's services with-in." categories = [ "Azure", "Blog" ] series = [ "Azure Noob" ]
+series = [ "Azure Noob" ]
 +++

 ## Getting Started with Building a Hugo Website on Azure

 In this guide, I'll walk through the steps to set up your environment for building a Hugo website using Azure.
 We'll cover installing necessary tools, setting up Azure resources, and creating your first Hugo site.